Hadrien-Cornier/ai-chat-obsidian/README.md

 - [ ] add editor command to autocomplete the current line with llms
 - [ ] use Promise.all(...) to insert all documents with a command
 - [ ] figure out a way to report progress to the user of the indexing time left
+- [ ] add a command to index all documents in the vault
-- [ ] enable enter key in the chat modal
+- [ ] make the chat side drawer look nicer